xinming365/Ultra-Low-Kappa/README.md

-# Ultrow-Low-Kappa: Identification of Crystalline Materials with Ultra-Low Thermal Conductivity Based on Machine Learning Study
+# Ultra-Low-Kappa: Identification of Crystalline Materials with Ultra-Low Thermal Conductivity Based on Machine Learning Study

 ## Introduction
 This repository represents the work we did for accelerating the search of low thermal conducvitiy materials in materials science.